Humboldt County Community Wildfire Protection Plan

 - Take a look at the 2013 CWPP included below and send us feedback about what you would like to see changed in the updated plan.

-- Email Cybelle Immitt to be added to the stakeholder mailing list and to learn about community workshops and how you can get involved.
+- Email Cybelle Immitt to be added to the stakeholder mailing list and to learn about how you can get involved.

 Background on 2013 Community Wildfire Protection Plan